 Rising sea levels and population growth

 The resultant rise in salt levels and the acidification of soil, the flooding of the Ganges delta and changes to the water table are also predicted to have major effects on the region’s human population and their quality of life.
-At present this process is being accelerated by natural subsidence in the Sundarbans, due to seasonal flooding washing away topsoil, which is causing the equivalent of a sea-level rise of approximately 2.2 millimetres (0.087 inch) per year.
+At present this process is being accelerated by natural subsidence in the Sundarbans, due to seasonal flooding washing away topsoil, which is causing the equivalent of a sea-level rise of approximately 2.2 millimetres (0.087 inches) per year.

 Conservation of mangrove forests

-Rather than waiting until it’s too late, and the mangroves are lost, conservationists and a number of Non-Governmental Organisations (NGOs), such as Mangrove Action Project, are working to raise awareness of the importance of conserving the remaining mangrove forests in protected areas.
+Rather than waiting until it’s too late, and the mangroves are lost, conservationists and a number of Non-Governmental Organisations (NGOs), such as the Mangrove Action Project, are working to raise awareness of the importance of conserving the remaining mangrove forests in protected areas.

 They advocate environmentally aware tourism and environmentally aware acts, including the re-planting of carefully selected mangrove species along freshwater sections of reclaimed land, a technique that has already been successfully tested on Sagar Island.

 Without such steps – and environmentally aware decisions when infrastructure and development projects are planned – environmentalists fear that there may be very little left of the Sundarbans for tourists three generations from now.

 That, they warn, would represent a significant loss, not only for India but for the world.
 The Sundarbans is one of just 213 natural sites on UNESCO’s list of 1,121 world heritage sites

 Wildlife in Sundarbans National Park